PeterOrneholm/BirdOrNot.net/README.md

 ### Cost

 There are a few basic costs involved.
 But the part that could become expensive is the analytics of images.
 I've estimated it to cost roughly *$5 USD / 1000 images* analyzed.
 By caching the results I'm preventing the samples to cost me any money and I will be able to handle the cost for quite a lot of images.

+## Next steps

+I would like to add som custom models to detect "Bird like" things, like *Big Yellow Bird*, *Jack Sparrow* etc. I could use [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) for this, just give me some time and I'll fix it :)

 ## Interested in even more details?